Table 1

-Porous samples code and specification of sacrificial pore former materials_
+Porous samples code and specification of sacrificial pore former materials.

 | Sample code | Porous sample identity (Matrix/wt.% of PFs) | Sacrificial pore Formers specification | |||